 Many will be able to relate to the metaphor, no matter where you come from, as confirmed by another panel speaker: Joanne Barnes.
 Joanne is the chairwoman of the ILA’s Women’s Leadership Committee and has an interesting background in business and academia.
 As an African-American she encountered intersectionality, multiple forms of discrimination,and emphasizes that although we have common barriers and different cultures, we are globally seeing the emergence of new types of leadership among men and women.
 Although she is aware of a trend of toxic leadership in the world, Joanne focuses on the brighter side of our future, which is the growing awareness and creation of business trends around authentic leadership.

-The European perspective, represented in this panel by Redscope’s Claudia de Castro Caldeirinha, who was also the panel facilitator, confirmed that countries may be on the opposite sides of the world but the similarities across cultures are constant.
+The European perspective, represented in this panel by Redscope’s Claudia de Castro Caldeirinha, confirmed that countries may be on the opposite sides of the world but the similarities across cultures are constant.
 Leaders in the politically charged Brussels environment are normally expected to understand the challenges of the numerous and often disconnected possibilities; to dissect multiple cultural codes.
-In this context, there is more than ever a need for authentic leadership.
-But in a multi-cultural context, authenticity comes with challenges because what is accepted in one culture might not be accepted in another.
-So, the big question is how to lead authentically while taking into account the context and different multi-cultural perceptions.
+In this context, there is more than ever a need for authentic and inclusive leadership.
+There is more need of previously called “soft skills” which became the new hard skills, fundamental to navigate today’s uncharted territory.
+But in a multi-cultural context, authenticity sometimes requires some “filtering”/adaptation, because what is accepted in one culture might not be accepted in another.
+So – to lead authentically while taking into account context and different multi-cultural perceptions – each of us needs to start with a strong self-awareness, be open, curious, empathetic and emotionally intelligent when leading a diverse team/organisation.
+Ask for feedback as much as possible – and listen to it!